-Beginning July 1, 2014, Thoracic Surgery will be a part of the Next Accreditation System (NAS) by the ACGME.
+As of July 1, 2014, Thoracic Surgery is part of the Next Accreditation System (NAS) by the ACGME.
 Along with case logs, duty hours, and the annual resident survey we will now have multiple direct observation of clinical activity to provide data for assessment of trainee’s milestones.
 Milestones are calculated and assigned for each trainee every six (6) months by the Clinical Competency Committee (CCC).

 Personal review with the program director is performed biannually.
 Faculty is evaluated at the end of each rotation, but the evaluations are released at six-month intervals to protect the anonymity of the residents.
 Evaluations by rotating residents are included to further protect the identity of our residents.
 Program evaluations are also performed every four months (to match the rotating resident schedule).

 Fellows in the program will be provided with the following amenities:

 - Laptop computer provided during the two years

 - Funded trip for presentation at any national meetings

 - Funded trip to a national meeting, STS, in the second year